-Take it to the limit…movies and accepted wisdom that redlining your car extracts the last drop of oomph out of it do more harm than good.
+Does hitting the redlining of your car extract the last drop of power, or does it do more harm than good?
 We explain why it’s bad to redline your engine.

 Redline.
 We know it as the red-shaded section of the tachometer and it refers to the maximum engine speed that an internal combustion engine can operate at before literally tearing itself apart.